Purpose

 - documentation of existing artworks, and new versions of works that have already been exhibited

-- transfers from one format to another (e.g., language versioning or subtitling)
+- transfers from one format to another (for example, language versioning or subtitling)

 - projects for which you have sought or will be seeking support from the Social Sciences and Humanities Research Council of Canada or the National Research Council